 The story of Tiny Kalach

-Being a tattoo apprentice is no easy task.
 While you’re trying to start your career, most people will ask to see a portfolio, which you do not necessarily have!
 This is why having a good mentor is key to becoming a good tattoo artist.
-I had the chance to meet with Tiny Kalach, a 22 years old tattoo apprentice in Montreal at studio Tattoo Abyss, in Griffintown.
+I had the chance to meet with Tiny Kalach, a 22 years old tattoo artist in Montreal at studio Tattoo Abyss, in Griffintown.

 Who is Tiny Kalach?